chizzletaz/MilestoneProject4/TEST.md

 This fixes the duplicate ID's for the input and select fields.
 However, the duplicate ID's for the `<div>`'s are still there.
 [html trip detail div errors](https://github.com/chizzletaz/SpaceTravelAgency/blob/main/README/validation/html-trip-detail-div.png)
+After a long session with Tutoring we still couldn't fix the error.
+To be on the safe side and make the page pass the W3C validation, I've decided to put the edit review option on a different page.

 #### For profile.html: